History of Toledo Botanical Garden

 By 1995, the Grand Allee was installed to allow trees to mature prior to building a new Visitor Center on the south side of the Garden as part of Phase II of the master plan.
 A research and demonstration greenhouse was added to the grounds in 1997 through a partnership with the USDA and Ohio State University-OARDC (Ohio State’s Agricultural Business Enhancement Center) programs.
 Renovation of the Rose Garden and planning for the new visitor center and parking lot also took place in the late 1990’s.
 TBG also began a community gardening outreach program called Toledo GROWS (Gardens Revitalize Our World) that targeted under-served areas of the City for neighborhood improvement efforts.

-2015 celebrates 50 years of enriching lives through gardens, the arts, and nature, Toledo Botanical Garden continues to evolve and bring new experiences, resources, and beauty to the Toledo area.
+2015 celebrated 50 years of nurturing the joy of growing, as Toledo Botanical Garden continues to evolve and bring new experiences, resources, and beauty to the Toledo area.

-There is a rich history attached to the log cabin standing in Toledo Botanical Garden’s Pioneer Garden.
+A rich history is attached to the log cabin standing in Toledo Botanical Garden’s Pioneer Garden.
 Its occupant, Peter Navarre, was a skilled and courageous Indian Scout of the Battle of Lake Erie in the War of 1812.
 Its journey to the Toledo Botanical Garden is a testament to the desire of several groups and individuals over the years to preserve it.

 The journey began in September, 1922.
 The cabin originally was built on the farm of Enos Mominee on Consaul Street in Toledo, Ohio.
 Historical accounts and a Toledo Blade article dated Saturday, September 9, 1922, report that it stood there “for more than three score years”.
 The cabin had been moved from Consaul Street to Navarre Park and was presented to the City of Toledo on September 9, 1922 by the Peter Navarre Chapter, United States Daughters of 1812.